dev-au/tez_control/README.md

 ### Entering the Real Server

-Once you have `tez_control` installed, you can connect to a remote server with the following command:
+Once you have `tez-control` installed, you can connect to a remote server with the following command:

 ```bash
 tez sv